yaikobzeray/dev-journal/activity_log.md

 Configured Docker secrets for managing sensitive env vars instead of plain .env files.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 14 November 2024 — Entry 5

+Explored gRPC-web for the Flutter web client.
+Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*